hail-is/hail/docs/faq/ErrorMessages.md

 Exception in thread "main" java.net.BindException: Can't assign requested address: Service 'sparkDriver' failed after 16 retries!
 Consider explicitly setting the appropriate port for the service 'sparkDriver' (for example spark.ui.port for SparkUI) to an available port or increasing spark.port.maxRetries.
 ```

 This error is often caused by running spark on a machine connected to a VPN or a personal wi-fi hotspot (i.e. tethering to a phone).
-Try running `hail` while disconnected from any VPN or personal wi-fi hotspot.
+First, try fixing it by editing your hosts file as suggested in [this StackOverflow post](http://stackoverflow.com/a/35852781/6823256).
+If that fails, try running `hail` while disconnected from any VPN or personal wi-fi hotspot.

 #### When running Hail locally, how do I set the Spark local directory (scratch space) to something other than the default `/tmp`?